 Some jobs are ‘clinical’, which means directly related to patients and their treatment - such as nursing or physiotherapy - and some are ‘non-clinical’, such as engineering or office work.
 Work experience is useful for whichever type of career you are interested in, and it is still valuable to get non-clinical work experience even if you hope to end up in a clinical career.

-Most careers in the NHS involve training and many clinical roles require higher education, such as a degree or diploma.
+Most careers in the NHS involve training and many clinical roles require higher education, such as a degree or an apprenticeship.
 Many NHS trusts and universities want to be certain that students really understand what an NHS career involves before offering them a job or a place on a course.
 Work experience is a great way of seeing what it’s like working in the health service and showing your commitment to your future NHS career.